visserle/AnkiOps/README.md

 E: Cutting it can stop information from passing directly between the hemispheres.
 ```

 The `note_key` is a stable identifier independent of Anki's note IDs and it is used to track notes across syncs.
-The `note_type` comment is solely added for the user's reference.
-Neither comment should be edited by hand (in contrast to the tags comment, which is user-editable and synced with Anki).
+The `note_type` comment is added just for the user's reference.
+Neither comment should be edited by hand (in contrast to the `tags` comment, which is user-editable and synced with Anki).

 ### Collection Structure